Michelson–Morley experiment: Observer comoving with the interferometer

 If the same situation is described from the view of an observer co-moving with the interferometer, then the effect of aether wind is similar to the effect experienced by a swimmer, who tries to move with velocity $c$ against a river flowing with velocity $v$.

-In the longitudinal direction the swimmer first moves upstream, so his velocity is diminished due to the river flow to $c-v$.
-On his way back moving downstream, his velocity is increased to $c+v$.
+In the longitudinal direction the swimmer first moves upstream, so their velocity is diminished due to the river flow to $c-v$.
+On their way back moving downstream, their velocity is increased to $c+v$.
 This gives the beam travel times $T_1$ and $T_2$ as mentioned above.

-In the transverse direction, the swimmer has to compensate for the river flow by moving at a certain angle against the flow direction, in order to sustain his exact transverse direction of motion and to reach the other side of the river at the correct location.
-This diminishes his speed to $\sqrt{c^2-v^2}$, and gives the beam travel time $T_3$ as mentioned above.
+In the transverse direction, the swimmer has to compensate for the river flow by moving at a certain angle against the flow direction, in order to sustain their exact transverse direction of motion and to reach the other side of the river at the correct location.
+This diminishes their speed to $\sqrt{c^2-v^2}$, and gives the beam travel time $T_3$ as mentioned above.